 Nature Conservancy School Gardens

-The Nature Conservancy, as part of their mission to protect and conserve the environment, is awarding grants to support projects that implement green infrastructure to address local environmental challenges.
+The Nature Conservancy is awarding grants to support projects that implement green infrastructure to address local environmental challenges.
 These include access to healthy food, air quality, heat island effect, climate change, and storm water collection.
 Young people will work as social innovators to help their communities through project design and implementation.
-A $2,000 grant will be awarded to 55 schools, and the applications are due October 31.
+A $2,000 grant will be awarded to up to 50 schools.
+Applications are due October 5.
 Learn more here.

 Whole Kids Foundation School Garden Grant Program